sh21kang/shoppingmall_frontend/README.md

-# This project is the initial setting frontend with react, graphql, apollo
+# This project is making shoppinmall with react, graphql and apollo